artsy/artsy.github.io/_posts/2019-03-17-three-years-of-react-native.markdown

 time.

-The web-aspect of Omakase has more client consumers (1 iOS app vs 3 large websites), and it's corresponding repo have more than double the of commits per month.
+The web-aspect of Omakase has more client consumers (1 iOS app vs 3 large websites), and it's corresponding repo have more than double the number of commits per day on average.
 The web team has it's own people running and improving infrastructure, which affects the iOS side too.

 We kinda set ourselves up for this stress, we explicitly worked towards shared common infrastructure across all front-end at Artsy.
 It wasn't surprising when the aspect with the most company focus became much larger.
 What